 However, only federal Direct Loans are eligible for PSLF.
 So if you have other federal loans, you can consolidate them into one Direct Loan to qualify.
 Just don’t consolidate Federal Perkins loans — with those, there’s a different path to forgiveness.

 Not sure which loans you have?
-Click here to find out.
+Log in to your Federal Student Aid account to find out.

 According to the office of Federal Student Aid, “A Perkins borrower may receive partial cancellation of interest and principal for each 12-month period of Peace Corps service for up to four years.”

-More specifically, schools must cancel “15 percent of the original principal loan amount — plus any interest that accrued during the year — for each of the first and second 12-month periods of service.”
+More specifically, schools must cancel “15% of the original principal loan amount, plus any interest that accrued during the year, for each of the first and second 12-month periods of service.”

-That amount jumps to 20 percent for the third and fourth years of service — meaning you could have 70 percent of your Federal Perkins loans forgiven by serving two stints in the Peace Corps.
+That amount jumps to 20% for the third and fourth years of service — meaning you could have 70% of your Federal Perkins loans forgiven by serving a second stint in the Peace Corps.